 What is Vibration Isolation?

-Vibration isolation refers to the process and techniques used to minimize or eliminate the transmission of unwanted mechanical vibrations from one structure or component to another.
-At its core, it acts as a buffer reducing the transmission of vibrational energy from a source to its surroundings where it could cause damage or discomfort.
-Without vibration isolation, excessive vibrations can lead to equipment malfunction, accelerated wear and tear, noise pollution, and even structural failures.
+Vibration isolation refers to the processes and techniques used to minimize or eliminate the transmission of unwanted mechanical vibrations between structures or components.
+At its core, it reduces vibration transmissibility between the source and sensitive components, preventing mechanical damage and performance loss.
+Understanding the difference between isolation vs damping is important: isolation focuses on preventing vibrations from reaching sensitive parts, while damping absorbs part of the vibrational energy to reduce amplitude.
+Without proper isolation and damping, excessive vibrations can lead to equipment malfunction, accelerated wear and tear, noise pollution, and even structural failures.

 The Purpose of Vibration Isolation